Unravel-Pranav/AWS/Flight-Delay-Prediction-using-Amazon-Sagemaker/README.md

 # Results
 The trained XGBoost model shows promising results in predicting flight delays due to weather.
 The model's performance is evaluated using various metrics, demonstrating its ability to identify weather-related delays accurately.

-# Contributing
-We welcome contributions to this project!
-If you find any issues or have ideas for improvement, please feel free to open an issue or submit a pull request.